RazhanHameed/razhanhameed.github.io/content/_index.md

 </div>

-MLOps engineer and am currently learning about [Mechanistic Interpretability](https://www.alignmentforum.org/posts/NfFST5Mio7BCAQHPA/an-extremely-opinionated-annotated-list-of-my-favourite), an emerging field focused on understanding the internal mechanisms of neural networks.
+MLOps engineer, currently learning about [Mechanistic Interpretability](https://github.com/RazhanHameed/MI_playground), an emerging field focused on understanding the internal mechanisms of neural networks.
 After completing my MSc in Artificial Intelligence from Queen Mary University of London (with Distinction as a Chevening Scholar), I started working as an MLOps Engineer designing and implementing end-to-end data pipelines and ML systems at scale.
 <br>